GoogleCloudPlatform/bigquery-notebooks/README.md

 ## Overview

-The repository contains [Notebooks](https://github.com/google/bigquery-notebooks/tree/main/notebooks) and [Tutorials](https://github.com/google/bigquery-notebooks/tree/main/tutorials) that demonstrate how to develop and manage data and ML workflow using Google Cloud BigQuery.
+The repository contains [Notebooks](https://github.com/google/bigquery-notebooks/tree/main/notebooks) that demonstrate how to develop and manage data and ML workflow using Google Cloud BigQuery.

 ## Contributing